hunar21/EDA2/README.md

    2. Add or edit a variable named csv_dir and set its value to the path of your custom CSV directory.

-Note: Ensure the CSV files exist in the specified location.
+Note: Ensure the CSV files exist in the specified shared location at the storage node before editing the variable in Airflow UI.

 5. Re-trigger stock_prediction_dag.py to use the new directory.